Katleho-codes/Non-profit-website/README.md

 # Non-profit-website
-This is a non-profit organization website, created with HTML/CSS and JavsScript
+This is a non-profit organization website, created with HTML/CSS and JavaScript